optionalg/Terminator/README.md

 - Welcome To Terminator Framework Repo!
 # About:
 * Terminator Framework Is a Explotation Framework For Pentesters, Security Researchers!
+* With Terminator Framework You Can Test Your Devices For Any RCE Vulnerabilities!
 * Author: G00Dway
 * Organization: FUD-Sec
 # Installaton: